learn-co-curriculum/uci-mod-7-assessment/README.md

 ### Starting up React

 Leave the JSON server running, open a _second_ terminal window and navigate to this assessment.
 To start the React frontend, run `npm start`.
+As both React and JSON Server both run on port 3000 by default, you will be prompted to start React on port 3001, and your frontend will be available at http://localhost:3001.

 Follow along with these steps below, making sure to read all of the instructions before beginning to code.

 ### 1. Fetching Bots